AaronWatters/H5Gizmos/doc/README.md

 In this case the interface is created in the `task` coroutine.

-- The `serve(task())` function call sets up the internal web server required for Gizmo interfaces and starts the `task` coroutine.
+- The `serve(task())` function call sets up the internal web server required for gizmo interfaces and starts the `task` coroutine.

+- The user interface becomes active when a browser loads the start page to create the "child" Javscript context for the gizmo.
+The start page loads resources from the web server and connects a web socket for two-way communication between the parent and the child.

-- The interface is mediated by a controlling primary element `G` which provides a link between an HTML document object model (DOM) element in the child and a "proxy" object in the parent process.
+- The interface is mediated by a controlling primary component `G` which provides a link between an HTML document object model (DOM) element in the child and a "proxy" object in the parent process.
 In this case `G` refers to a Python object which corresponds to a checkbox group in the browser.

-- The Gizmo interface can make use of Javascript libraries.
+- The Gizmo child context can make use of Javascript libraries.
 In this case the `Checkboxes` implementation automatically loads and uses the
 <a href="https://jqueryui.com/">jQueryUI</a> library to implement the
 check box group and its styling.